salmankavanur/digibayt-crm/README.md

 For support, please reach out to:
 - Create an issue in the GitHub repository
-- Contact the development team at support@example.com
+- Contact the development team at hello@salmanmp.me